terrajobst/minsk/docs/episode-05.md

 Our entire frontend is referring to the input as positions, i.e. a zero-based offset into the text that was parsed.
 Positions are awesome because you can easily do math on them.
 Unfortunately, they aren't great for error reporting.
-What you really want line number and character position.
+What you really want is line number and character position.

 We added the concept of [`SourceText`][SourceText] which you an think of as representing the document the user is editing.
 It's immutable and it has a collection of line information.
-The `SourceText` is stored on the `SyntaxTree` and can be used to get a line index given a position:
+The `SourceText` is stored on the `SyntaxTree` and can be used to get the index of a line given a position:

 ```C#
 var lineIndex = syntaxTree.Text.GetLineIndex(diagnostic.Span.Start);